froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

     ReferenceError: Todo is not defined in ...
 Todo.spec.js (line 6)

 So, we need to create <code>Todo.js</code>.
 In Rails, this goes somewhere in <code>public/javascripts</code>.
-I like to create separate folders for models, collections, controllers, views and helpers in my Backbone applications to keep things well organised.
+I like to create separate folders for models, collections, routers, views and helpers in my Backbone applications to keep things well organised.

 ##### <code>Todo.js</code>: